metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

 The ``fcm-make`` app
 --------------------

-We now need to provide the instructions for ``fcm make`` to build the Fortran executable.
+We now need to provide the instructions for ``fcm-make`` to build the Fortran executable.

 Create a new app called ``fcm_make_spaceship`` with an empty